ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 ## Further Reading: Science on Freedom and Well-Being

-Drs.
-Ed Deci and Richard Ryan are psychologists who have done the most to prove that freedom is a basic human need.
+Edward Deci and Richard Ryan are psychologists who have done the most to prove that freedom is a basic human need.

 Of course, we don’t need scientists to tell us that freedom is important.
 It’s recognized around the world as a central human right.
 But science can show things we might not expect about the importance of freedom in our personal and work lives.
 It can show the all-too-common ways that controlling rewards and punishments undermine the freedom of children and adults, and the consequences for their well-being.